DanielBarnes18/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/05. Course Assignment/README.md

-# Census, Crime, and School Data Analysis using the Chicago Data Portal dataset
+# Chicago Census, Crime, and School Data Analysis using SQL

 ## Context